 We LOVE a Spanish sojourn.
 But sometimes the Spanish don’t love us (tourists, that is).
 Due to a recent pushback on the swarms of tourists entering Barcelona, we happily offer Malta as an alternative.

 This Mediterranean archipelago offers all the beaches, gay culture and history of Barcelona without the local resistance.
 You’ll feel welcomed and respected as you explore Malta’s medieval ports and gorgeous beaches.

-Regarding Rob’s brief shout-out to Game of Thrones, Malta was a major filming-location for early seasons of the HBO phenomenon.
+Regarding Rob’s brief shout-out to Game of Thrones, Malta was a major filming location for the early seasons of the HBO phenomenon.
 Specifically, it was often used to depict the continent of Essos and parts of King’s Landing.

 2. Discover Acadian culture in The Canadian Maritimes

 New England is a classic summer vacation destination for many Americans.
-But an unlikely alternative are Canada’s Maritime provinces.
-Within a very small geographic region you can visit New Brunswick, Prince Edward Island, and Nova Scotia.
+But an unlikely alternative is Canada’s Maritime provinces.
+Within a very small geographic region, you can visit New Brunswick, Prince Edward Island, and Nova Scotia.